 Borax in the Treatment of Arthritis

 If you are looking for a natural remedy to help combat arthritis, then borax might be the answer.
-This Boron compound helps with different types of arthritis and is perfect for those who are trying to avoid taking prescription drugs.
+Studies show Borates may help with different types of arthritis and is an alternative for those who are trying to avoid taking prescription drugs.

 - Borax is a natural mineral composed of boron, oxygen, and water

-- It is around for centuries as an anti-inflammatory agent
+- It has been around for centuries as an anti-inflammatory agent

-- When you ingest, it binds with calcium in the digestive tract and prevents its absorption into the bloodstream
+- When ingested, Borax binds with calcium in the digestive tract which prevents absorption into the bloodstream

-- This deprives inflammatory cells of their primary fuel source and reduces inflammation throughout the body
+- This in turn deprives inflammatory cells of their primary fuel source and reduces inflammation throughout the body

 First of all, what is Borax?

-Borax is popular in folk medicine since ancient times, but modern science shows that it does work!
+Borax has been popular as a nutrient in folk medicine since ancient times, but modern science shows that in the right dosages, it does work!

-Borax was used as a folk remedy for arthritis in the nineteenth century.
-Borax’s effectiveness is now well-known and boron supplements are an effective treatment for rheumatoid arthritis, osteoarthritis, gouty arthritis, and other types of joint inflammation.
+Borax’s effectiveness is now well-known, and boron supplements are an effective treatment for rheumatoid arthritis, osteoarthritis, gouty arthritis, and other types of joint inflammation.
 A quick search on the web reveals multiple supplements containing boron which purport to ease afflictions related to arthritis.